Self-employed I made $82,000 but how much did I really make?

 If I were not self-employed and had a salary of $82,000— how much is that?

 Again, I’m not an expert of any of this.
 Just someone actually living it and doing my own research.
 Depending on which state you live in, an annual salary of $82,000 as a full-time employee is about $60,000 – $65,000 after-tax.
-I found this website helpful to find those ranges.
+I found to find those ranges.
 That doesn’t include things like employer-based health insurance, retirement 401k accounts, or anything else that are the norm to receive from employer-based salaries.

 So, how much did I really take home?